VirtoCommerce/vc-module-catalog/docs/glossary.md

 **Elastic search** search engine from json REST API, uses Lucene and written in Java.

 **Index** is a database, document is a table in it.
 The document is document format JSON, which is stored in elasticsearch.
-Each document is stored in the index, and is the type and ID.
+Each document is stored in the index, and has the type and ID.
 The original JSON document indexing will be stored in the field_source that returns a default receipt or document search.

 **Analysis** is the process of converting text into tokens or terms which are added to the inverted index for searching.
 Analysis is performed by an analyzer, which can be either a built-in analyzer or a custom analyzer defined per index.